-The Commission found that all requirements for the imposition of a provisional payment have been fulfilled.
+The Commission found that all requirements for the imposition of an antidumping duty have been fulfilled.

-In accordance with Article 9.1 of the Anti-Dumping Agreement, the provisional payment should be less than the dumping margin if such lesser duty would be adequate to remove the injury to the domestic industry.
-The provisional payment should therefore not be more than the amount of the price disadvantage experienced by the SACU industry.
-If this is lower than the dumping margin it can be considered to be the amount of duty required to prevent further injury to the SACU industry during the investigation as a result of the further importation of the subject product at the dumping margins that were found by the Board.
+In accordance with Article 9.1 of the Anti-Dumping Agreement, the duty should be less than the dumping margin if such lesser duty would be adequate to remove the injury to the domestic industry.

+The final anti-dumping duties should therefore not be more than the amount of the price disadvantage experienced by the SACU industry.
+If this is lower than the dumping margin it can be considered to be the amount of duty required to remove the injury to the domestic industry as a result of the importation of the subject product at the dumping margins that were found by the Commission.